HMS H5

 HMS H5 was a British H-class submarine of the Royal Navy that served in the First World War.
-The boat, which was launched in June 1915, was lost after being rammed by a British merchant ship off Caernarfon Bay in March 1916.
+The boat, which was launched on 1 April 1915, was lost after being rammed by a British merchant ship off Caernarfon Bay in March 1918.
 It had been mistaken as a German U-boat and sank with the loss of all hands.